Respiratory Health: How to Build A Resilient Lung Microbiome

 Keep a clean home, wash linens, vacuum, dust, and replace air filters regularly.
 Consider wearing a mask in polluted areas, traveling, and crowded places.

-The connections between obesity and lung problems may not initially seem so obvious.
-Still, the accumulation of fatty tissue in our body contributes to a low-grade state of systemic inflammation.
-Obesity enhances pulmonary inflammation triggered by environmental exposures and exacerbates airway obstruction.3
+The connections between obesity and lung problems may not seem so obvious at first.
+The accumulation of fatty tissue in our body contributes to a low-grade state of systemic inflammation.
+Obesity enhances pulmonary inflammation triggered by environmental exposures and exacerbates airway obstruction.

 Does metabolic syndrome affect my lungs?